Peter Gelle

-Peter Gelle (Gelle Péter; born 23 August 1984) is a Slovak sprint canoer who has competed since the late 2000s.
+Peter Gelle (Gelle Péter; born 23 August 1984) is a Slovakian sprint canoer who has competed since the late 2000s.
 He is a member of the Hungarian community in Slovakia.

 He won a silver medal in the K-1 500 m at the 2010 ICF Canoe Sprint World Championships in Poznań and a gold medal in the K-2 1000 m in 2011 with Erik Vlček.

 Biography

 Peter was born in Štúrovo and is a member of ethnic Hungarian community in Slovakia.
 The area was transferred to a newly formed Czechoslovakia following the Treaty of Trianon.